flexlixrup/TranslateKitSDK/README.md

 The TranslateKit SDK is a Swift package that streamlines the localization workflow in Xcode by providing:

-1. **Common Platform-Consistent Translations**: An enum with a rich set of consistently localized texts covering a large variety of typical app content - no need to reinvent the wheel and localize everything by yourself!
+1. **Common Platform-Consistent Translations**: An enum with a rich set of consistently localized texts covering a large variety of typical app content - no need to localize everything yourself!
 2. **Semantic Key Generation**: A Swift macro that automatically generates meaningful translation keys based on code context, while leveraging Xcode's String Catalogs.

 ## Features